Ehanlion/mist_obsidian/_To-Do List.md

 - [ ] add the large, inland sea caves to the north west highlands
 - [x] add a large trading town between the north west highland and south west arid expanses
 - [ ] tie Gandoras into both Kelswin and Slug's backstories
+- [ ] Add more locations to each region
 # Revised Player List
 - [ ] slug
 	- [ ] figure out where his parents are